-Investments decreased from \$4.99 billion in 2017 to \$4.72 billion in 2018.
-Investments decreased due to capital project spending and debt service payments.
-This is offset by proceeds from issuance of Bond Anticipation Notes (BAN) and an increase in operating resources provided by the State through noncapital appropriations.
-The University's endowment investments comprise \$1.71 million of the total investments, with no significant change from prior year.
+Investments increased from \$4.72 billion in 2018 to \$5.04 billion in 2019.
+Investments increased due to proceeds from issuance of SRB Series 2018A/B and Bond Anticipation Notes (BAN), investment gains/earnings, and increase in operating resources provided by the State through noncapital appropriations.
+This is offset by capital project spending and debt service payments.